webdados/Shop-as-Client/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Allows a WooCommerce store Administrator or Shop Manager to use the frontend and assign a new order to a registered or new customer.
-Useful for phone or email orders.
+Allows WooCommerce store Administrators and Shop Managers to use the frontend and assign a new phone or email order to a registered or new customer.

 == Description ==